How Taiwan is beating COVID-19 without closing schools or workplaces. Can Canada do the same? | CBC News

 In Canada, one family is trying to keep fears at bay.

+"As a parent, I'm really trying to stay grounded, because if I let myself go too far ahead in my thinking, I do feel the anxiety creep up."

-Gleeson lives with her husband and four children, aged nine, 13, 15 and 17, in Oakville, Ont.
+Gleeson lives with her husband and four children, ages 9, 13, 15 and 17, in Oakville, Ont.

 How to keep kids safe in school during the pandemic